ygt-mikekchar/todo/README.md

 - There are no unreleased jars left
 - There is only 1 jar left and it has a point multiplier of 0

+## License

+The original Beans program was licensed under the GPLv3.
+BeansII is licensed under the AGPLv3.
+GPLv3 code can be used in AGPLv3 code, but the opposite is not true.
+Be careful about that.

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+    You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+### Why AGPL?

+Beans II does not actually run on a server, so there is no particular need for it to be licensed under AGPL.
+This is the first of a series of games that I will write in Coffeescript and I wish to share code freely between them.
+Other projects will need AGPL, so just to keep the headaches to a minimum for myself, I've decided to go this way.